rmarketing/blog-src/content/post/get-the-most-out-of-your-google-analytics.md

 +++
 date = "2017-03-24T18:40:24+01:00"
-title = "Get the Most Out of Your Google Analytics Tracking" Categories = ["Tracking","Google Analytics"]
+title = "Marketer's Guide to Google Analytics and E-Commerce Tracking" Categories = ["Tracking","Google Analytics"]
 Tags = ["Tracking","Google Analytics"]
 Description = "How to get the most out of your Google Analytics Tracking"